-As you grow older, these risks increase together often in tandem with a decreased sense of well-being.
+As you grow older, these risks increase, often in tandem with a decreased sense of well-being.

-The benefit of running is that it improves muscle strength, coordination and bone density.
-This reduces the risk of falling and fracturing bones and increases the prospects for living independently longer.
+The benefit of more time on your feet is that it improves muscle strength, coordination and bone density.
+These reduce the risk of falling and fracturing bones and increases the prospects for living independently longer.

 No one is too old to start.

 Apart from having a medical check-up, the advice for a new, older runner is the same for a new, younger runner.

 In most cases, performance with age will reduce.
 But with the appropriate reverse ageing training, the progressive decrease in aerobic capacity can be halved.

-The first thing is to acknowledge you re not as young as you used to be!
-So it would be best if you protected muscles and joints, which are less elastic and more prone to injury than when you were younger.
+The first thing to acknowledge is that you're not as young as you used to be!
+So it would be best if you protected muscles and joints which are less elastic and more prone to injury than when you were younger.